ivadomed/model_seg_ms_mp2rage/README.md

 sct_deepseg -install-task seg_ms_lesion_mp2rage
 ```

-**Warning:** When running the MS lesion segmentation model, the image first need to be cropped around the spinal cord mask with a dilation of 30 mm in the axial plane and 5 mm in the Z-axis.
+:warning: **Warning:** When running the MS lesion segmentation model, the image first need to be cropped around the spinal cord mask with a dilation of 30 mm in the axial plane and 5 mm in the Z-axis.

 ## Launch MS lesion segmentation:
 1. Spinal cord segmentation